 8th Grade Community Meal – Works with teachers and staff to plan the 8th grade community meal in January.
 Includes coordination of planning committee, parent volunteers, and vendors (food, tables, etc..).

 Passive fundraisers are another way to support Magellan Partners in Education (MaP) and the Magellan Charter School.
 They often ask families to register and designate what school or non-profit organization they would like to support, and do not cost any extra money on behalf of Mariner families.
 Below are passive fundraising opportunities for MaP and Magellan in which we currently participate.

 All families are encouraged to join MaP, and attend meetings held each month to keep information flowing between parents and the school.
 MaP meetings are a great way to learn about upcoming volunteer opportunities, understand how MaP finances are being used to support Magellan programs, and hear from members of the board and the administration.
 Please join us to see what is happening at the school!
-Or check out the minutes from recent meetings here.

 Even if you can’t attend the monthly meetings, MaP compiles information each week to send to families.
 The Magellan Minute offers brief descriptions and links to more details about what is going on at school.
 You can find the latest Minute here.